How do you improve your sleep quality? Sleep quality is as essential as other health requirements such as workouts and balanced nutrition.

 Practice a Timely Sleep-Wake Cycle Regularly

-Therefore it is vital to develop the habit of going to bed at a specific time every night and the same with waking up in the morning.
-You may need an alarm in the beginning but once the rhythm is set, your body will quickly start reaping the benefits of having a set schedule.
+Therefore, it is vital to develop the habit of going to bed at a specific time every night and doing the same when waking up in the morning.
+You may need an alarm in the beginning, but once the rhythm is set, your body will quickly start reaping the benefits of having a set schedule.

 Your Bedroom Matters

 The bedroom is, essentially, a space for winding down.
 Make sure that you design the bedroom in a way that creates a relaxing ambiance.
 Control the light exposure as well as the room temperature to improve sleep quality.

 A comfortable bed, mattress, and pillows are the most important elements of your bedroom when it comes to sleep.
 Make sure that you invest in high-quality mattresses and pillows so that you don’t have to be subjected to back and neck pains.
 You can ensure a better night’s sleep by buying a mattress that is designed and built to optimize your sleeping experience.
 Make sure that you understand what kind of mattress would work best for you and do some research.

 It’s been found that short power naps are healthy.
 However, long and irregular naps, either during working days or weekends, adversely affect your sleep quality in a negative way.
 These naps disturb the body’s circadian rhythm and disrupt your sleep-wake cycle.

 Research shows that irregular and longer periods of sleep make us even sleepier.
 Short naps of up to 30 minutes during the day improve your brain activity and quickly boost your mental and physical energy levels.
 However, naps any longer than that will diminish your overall sleep quality.
 It is critical that we take short naps or no naps at all during the day.
 This routine must also be observed on weekends as well.